Sony Pictures Logo

 Sony Pictures Entertainment LogoSony Pictures Logo PNG

-A staircase to fame – that’s what the Sony Pictures logo is.
-It testifies to high aspirations for success and popularity, so its owner could reach the level of the parent company.
+A staircase to fame, that’s what the Sony Pictures logo is.
+It testifies to high aspirations for success and popularity, so its owner could reach the parent company’s level.
 A half-baked success doesn’t satisfy the film studio: it longs to get everything that the rays of its bright personality can reach.
 We observe an example of this aspiration in its visual identity.

 Sony Pictures: Brand overview

-Sony Pictures is an American film studio that conducts shooting and distribution of films of most genres.
-It appeared as a result of The Coca-Cola Company’s decision to separate its own entertainment industry assets, which it has owned since 1982.
+Sony Pictures is an American film studio that produces and distributes films across most genres.
+It resulted from The Coca-Cola Company’s decision to separate its entertainment industry assets, which it has owned since 1982.
 The studio was founded in late 1987 when it began operating as Columbia Pictures Entertainment.
 In 1991, it was renamed Sony Pictures Entertainment and later shortened to SPE.
 The main office is located in Culver City, California.

 Meaning and History